- Run the machine around 1000spm.

 - If a design contains metallic thread that will be embroidered on garments that come in direct contact with skin, it is a good idea to use a fusible cover fabric in the inside of the garment.
 Metallic thread can be scratchy against the skin.

-- If you are using Madeira metallic then there are recipes on their website that can help you successfully use this thread. http://www.madeiramart.com/recipe-for-thread
+- If you are using Madeira metallic thread, they provide this video that can help you successfully use the thread.

 - Use newer metallic thread.
 A test to see if your metallic thread is past expiration is to pull off some of the thread from the cone.
 If it is very coiled as it unwinds then this is a good sign that it is weak and